 We operate internationally and are exposed to foreign exchange risk where invoicing is made in a currency other than the functional currency, primarily the USD.
 We mitigate this risk by partially matching costs in the same foreign currency.
 We monitor currency risk on a regular basis.
-Neither we nor the Predecessor entered into derivative currency arrangements during 2020.
+We did not enter into derivative currency arrangements during any of the periods presented.

-The following table illustrates the sensitivity to a reasonably possible change in USD exchange rates against SEK as of December 31, 2020 and as of December 31, 2019 for the Successor, with all other variables held constant.
-The impact on the Successor's loss before tax is due to changes in the fair value of monetary assets and monetary liabilities.
+The following table illustrates the sensitivity to a reasonably possible change in USD exchange rates against SEK as of March 31, 2021, December 31, 2020 and December 31, 2019 for the Successor, with all other variables held constant.
+The impact on the Company's loss before tax is due to changes in the fair value of monetary assets and monetary liabilities.
 There is no additional impact on the components of equity because the Successor did not have any item that directly affects equity.
 The Successor's exposure to foreign currency changes for all other currencies is not material.